Foundation Portfolio by Adam Marriott

 People shouldn’t get in front of the car.

-Stay out of cars way whilst filming, responsible adult driving, and lights to see people.
+Stay out of cars way whilst filming, responsible adult driving, and

 Someone being hit by car boot